esteil/atvfiles/README.txt

 * Hide the files "Icon\r" (folder icons), "Desktop DB" and "Desktop DF" from listings
 * Revert to showing on all sources, not just local
 ** Can be changed by adjusting the value of FRRemoteAppliance in Info.plist
+* Include fix from alan_quatermain to allow the main menu to scroll if there are a bunch of items

 0.2.2 (8) April 11, 2007
 * Added French and Spanish localizations